-Paul carries a camera, possibly in a nod to his relationship with Linda Eastman, of the Eastman Kodak film company.
+Paul McCartney carries a camera, possibly in a nod to his relationship with Linda Eastman, of the Eastman Kodak film company.

-John has two acorns in his cupped hand.
+John Lennon has two acorns in his cupped hand.
 In June of 1968, Yoko Ono and John Lennon planted two acorns in the garden of Coventry Cathedral, England.
 The seeds, they said, represented their wish for world peace.
 After marrying in 1969, the couple sent a pair of acorns to leaders across the world asking that the “living sculptures” be planted as a symbol of world peace.

-Ringo has the number ‘8’ printed on the sole of his boot. (it is there, I have seen it!)
+Ringo Starr has the number ‘8’ printed on the sole of his boot. (it is there, I have seen it!)
 The ‘8’ references L8, his childhood Postcode in Liverpool.

-George has Sanskrit writing on the belt of his coat.
+George Harrison has Sanskrit writing on the belt of his coat.
 Despite extensive Googling, I’m still not sure what it means.

-The statue of the band is slightly bigger than real life and has beautiful movement.
+The statue of the Beatles is slightly bigger than real life and has beautiful movement.
 In the morning the sun is on their backs making it harder to get the right photo, but as the sun sets across the Mersey, the band are bathed in light.